Miltos-90/EU_Electricity_Price_Forecasting/README.md

 ## Data Import and Preprocessing

 The following cell reads the input data, i.e. features engineered from external predictors (see EDA notebooks), electricity prices, and national holidays.
 The data is split into train/test sets, with the last one year of data (2019-2020) retained as the test set.
-External predictors are scaled using the median and interquantile range, and for electricity prices the inverse hyperbolic sine transform is applied, and the resulting time-series undergo first-order time-differencing.
+External predictors are scaled using the median and interquantile range, and for electricity prices the inverse hyperbolic sine transform is applied, followed by first-order time-differencing.
 The resulting 480 time-series correspond to the targets that will be predicted.